otobio/public-resource-manager/README.md

 * npm or yarn

 Steps
-- Copy and rename .env.example to .env and update the DB_* environment var per your system
+- Rename .env.example to .env and update the DB_* environment variables per your system
+- `composer install`
+- `php artisan migrate`
+- `php artisan key:generate`
+- `npm install`
+- Compile JS and Scss files with `npm run dev`
+- Run development server with `php artisan serve`
+- Navigate to the address in the last command and enjoy

+Pages
--
+- Home or Guest `/`
--
+- Admin `/admin`